Northwestern State University: Jim Croce

 Singer-songwriter Jim Croce died in a plane crash hours after finishing a 1973 concert on the NSU campus.

 Student media

 Newspaper and yearbook

-Northwestern's student-run weekly newspaper, The Current Sauce, was founded in 1914.
+Northwestern's online news source with occasional printed special editions, The Current Sauce, was founded in 1914.
 In 2021, the newspaper and campus radio station, KNWD, merged their news operations into a shared digital platform, "Purple Media Network."
 Its annual student-run yearbook is called The Potpourri.
-Northwestern has digitized its archives of Current Sauce, Potpourri, and other publications to make them more easily accessible.

 Radio and television

 The student-run radio station is The Demon (KNWD 91.7 FM) and a faculty-administered and student-operated local television station is NSU22, on which can be found biweekly student-produced newscasts.

 Literary magazine

 NSU's literary magazine is called The Argus.
 It is student-run and published during the spring semester.
 The magazine content is provided by competitions in various fields of writing and artwork.

+Music

+The Spirit of Northwestern marching band features over 300 members each year, with membership open to any major and classification of student.
+Their uniforms are purple and white with a thin orange stripe.
+Other bands at Northwestern are the Pep Band, Symphonic Band, Wind Symphony, Wind Ensemble, Jazz Ensemble, numerous chamber groups, and the Natchitoches-Northwestern Symphony Orchestra.